 Many dogs eat grass to settle an upset stomach.
 It’s a typical dog behavior that rarely indicates signs of illness.

-Dogs can’t run to the pharmacy if their tummies are upset.
-Nature, however, has provided them with an instinct to eat grass as a way to help them rid their bodies of indigestible materials, such as toy stuffing, a sock, or especially pieces of undigested rawhide.
+Nature, however, has provided dogs with the instinct to eat grass to help them rid their bodies of indigestible materials, such as toy stuffing, a sock, or pieces of undigested rawhide.

 Grass also provides extra roughage that may be needed if your dog either has diarrhea or is feeling constipated.
+Some eat grass if they have intestinal parasites.

 Consider what your dog eats